-How to Reduce Nuisance Alarms
+How to Reduce Carbon Monoxide and Smoke Detector Nuisance Alarms

-Smoke and carbon monoxide (CO) alarms can false alarm for several reasons.
+Smoke and carbon monoxide (CO) detectors can false alarm for several reasons.
 False or nuisance alarms are when your smoke detector or CO alarm goes off, but there is no presence of smoke or carbon monoxide in your home.
-However, if your smoke or carbon monoxide detector sounds indicating an emergency and you and not certain it is a nuisance alarm, evacuate the home and call 9-1-1.
+However, if your smoke or carbon monoxide detector sounds indicating an emergency and you are not certain it is a nuisance alarm, evacuate the home and call 9-1-1.

-Maintenance and Installation Tips for False Alarms
+Maintenance and Installation Tips to Reduce False Alarms

 False alarms can be frustrating, especially when they occur in the middle of the night or when cooking.
 You can help reduce nuisance alarms by following a few simple maintenance and installation tips: